tinyest-org/simple-serialyzer/readme.md

 import {
     QueryParamSerializer,
     PrimitiveSerializer,
+    BooleanSerializer,
     DateSerializer,
     PrimitiveArraySerializer,
-    EmptySerializer,
 } from '@petite-org/simple-serialyzer';

-const primitiveSerializer = new PrimitiveSerializer();

 const querySerializer = new QueryParamSerializer([
-    primitiveSerializer,
+    new PrimitiveSerializer(),
+    new BooleanSerializer(),
     new DateSerializer(),
-    new PrimitiveArraySerializer(primitiveSerializer),
-    new EmptySerializer(),
+    new PrimitiveArraySerializer(),
 ]);

 const url = querySerializer.serialize({